Resource-Aware Hierarchical Federated Learning for Video Caching in Wireless Networks: Introduction

 A further challenge arises from requirements for privacy and/or protection of business secrets.
 The \ac{ue} makes a content request using its serving \ac{bs} to the \ac{csp} in wireless networks.
 On the one hand, the \ac{ue} and the \ac{csp} do not reveal the exact content ID/information to the \ac{bs}, the former because they want to protect their privacy, and the latter because \ac{csp} and the \ac{isp} operating the \ac{bs} are often competitors.
 On the other hand, the spatial information of the \acp{ue} is only known to the \acp{isp}, which does not want to convey it to the \ac{csp}.
 As such, privacy-preserving coordination among the \acp{ue}, \acp{isp} and \ac{csp} is required.
 Therefore, distributed and privacy-preserving \ac{fl} \cite{mcmahan2017communication} is ideal for video caching in wireless networks.

-Some existing literature \cite{qiao2022adaptive,jiang2021federated,li2023community,khanal2022route} acknowledged the need for privacy protection and proposed \ac{fl}-based solutions for content caching.
-In \cite{qiao2022adaptive}, Qiao \textit{et al.} proposed a \ac{fl} solution for content caching in resource-constrained wireless networks using two separate deep reinforcement learning agents to find a subset of clients and their local training rounds.
+Some existing literature \cite{qiao2022adaptive,wang2019edge,jiang2021federated,li2023community,khanal2022route} acknowledged the need for privacy protection and proposed \ac{fl}-based solutions for content caching.
+In \cite{qiao2022adaptive}, Qiao \textit{et al.} proposed a \ac{fl} solution for content caching in resource-constrained wireless networks using two separate \ac{drl} agents to find a subset of clients and their local training rounds.
+Wang \textit{et al.} also leveraged a similar strategy \cite{wang2019edge}, where users and edge servers used two separate \ac{drl} agents to learn computation offloading and content placement strategies, respectively.
+Both \cite{qiao2022adaptive} and \cite{wang2019edge} considered federated aggregation of the \ac{drl} agents.
 Jiang \textit{et al.} used an offline individual content preference learning, followed by an adaptive context space partitioning and \ac{fl}-based popularity prediction algorithm in \cite{jiang2021federated}.
 Li \textit{et al.} developed an attention-weighted \ac{fl} algorithm for device-to-device wireless networks where they partition the \ac{ue}s into groups based on mobility and social behaviors in \cite{li2023community}.
 Khanal \textit{et al.} proposed a self-attention-based \ac{fl} algorithm for content caching in vehicular networks where the moving self-driving cars, roadside units and macro \ac{bs} work collaboratively to train the model in \cite{khanal2022route}.

 While the above studies recognized the privacy concern in content caching, the cooperation among the three entities, i.e., \ac{ue}, \ac{bs} and \ac{csp}, was not addressed.
 Besides, the above studies assumed that the client's\footnote{We use the terms \ac{ue} and client interchangeably throughout the paper.} training dataset is readily available.
 In reality, a \ac{ue}'s content requests are sporadic, and its dataset only contains the requested content's information.
 Moreover, since practical networks have hierarchical architectures where the client only communicates with its immediate upper tier, i.e., the BS \cite{wang2022demystifying}, a \ac{hfl} solution is needed.